ge1sterfahrer/WishlistAPI/README.md

  - Price
  - Amount needed
  - Amount received

-## wHy DoNt U iNcLuDe ThE iTeM lInK???
+ ## PrintView Parsing
-For simplicity I gather all the data from the printview version of the Amazon Wishlist which does not include links to the items.
+ This API parses the printview of a wishlist, which doesn't include a link to the actual item.
+ It includes the amount of items already bought though, which is a nice tradeoff.

  ## Technical Details
  This is a Spring Boot application using Jsoup for HTML parsing and GSON for generating valid JSON from objects.